Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/crate-o/general/index.md

 {{< glossary_link display="Crate-O" id="crate-o" >}} is designed to work with any of the following use cases:

-- Describe {{< glossary_link display="data collections" id="data-collection" >}} and files on a user’s computer, and add contextual information about those files
+- Describe {{< glossary_link display="data collections" id="data-collection" >}} and files on a user's computer, and add contextual information about those files
 - Describe abstract contextual entities, such as in a Cultural Collection or an encyclopaedia
 - Annotate existing resources elsewhere on the web
 - Submit a data collection to the {{< glossary_link display="LDaCA" id="ldaca" >}} Portal